The Town Centre gets a new logo!

-The public toilets are adjoined to the multi-storey car park building accessed via Waterborne Walk or the West Street entrance to that car park.
-It comprises of dedicated nappy changing room, women and men’s toilets (inclusive of a nappy changing cubical) and a combined accessible toilet and shower room.
+The public toilets are adjoined to the multi-storey car park building and accessed via Waterborne Walk or the West Street entrance to that car park.
+They comprise a dedicated nappy changing room, women and men’s toilets (inclusive of a nappy changing cubical) and a combined accessible toilet and shower room.

-The facility benefits from an onsite attendant who, in summer, will also be responsible for cleaning the toilets located in Parson’s Close Recreation Ground, so may be off-site occasionally during the summer period.
+The facility benefits from an onsite attendant who, in summer, is also responsible for cleaning the toilets located in Parson’s Close Recreation Ground, so may be off-site occasionally during the summer period.

 Shower access – The shower is part of the combined accessible toilet which has a radar key lock.
 For non-radar key holders, access to the shower can be secured with the help of the on-site attendant.
 (Please note during the summer months the attendant may be off-site for a short while as well as having a lunch-time work break.)